Ride the Ducks • 2 Clients

 If you suffered an injury in a pedestrian accident, you have come to the right place.
-At the Law Offices of Matthew D. Dubin we have years of experience handling claims resulting from pedestrian accidents.
+At the Dubin Law Group we have years of experience handling claims resulting from pedestrian accidents.
 We take your claim seriously, and we are committed to providing you the highest quality of representation.
 Our clients love us because we understand what they are going through.
 We listen to their concerns and we always return their calls.
 We provide compassionate counsel throughout the claims and litigation process and we provide expert and aggressive representation against the insurance companies, which will often try to blame you for causing the accident or minimize your damages.

 Below are some frequently asked questions about pedestrian accidents and legal claims resulting from these dangerous and all too common events.
 At the bottom of the page, you can request a free consultation to discuss your possible claim, as well as a free informational brochure.